ahmadnassri/node-oas-request/README.md

 # OpenAPI Spec HTTP Client

-Feed it a JSON Spec, it will spit out a lightweight HTTP client\!
+Feed it a JSON Spec, it will spit out a lightweight HTTP client!

 [![license][license-img]][license-url]
 [![release][release-img]][release-url]